Jiaxin-Pei/certainty-estimator/README.md

 ## Intro
 certainty-estimator is a package used to estimate the certainty of scientfic findings.
-It is released with EMNLP 2021 paper `Measuring Sentence-level and Aspect-level (Un)Certainty in Science Communications` by by [Jiaxin Pei](https://jiaxin-pei.github.io/) and [David Jurgens](https://jurgens.people.si.umich.edu/).
+It is released with EMNLP 2021 paper `Measuring Sentence-level and Aspect-level (Un)Certainty in Science Communications` by [Jiaxin Pei](https://jiaxin-pei.github.io/) and [David Jurgens](https://jurgens.people.si.umich.edu/).

 ## Install